As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 “So I took the job.”

 The decision paid off when, four years later, in 2016, the same board of supervisors voted into being a second entity to engage in oversight of the LASD.
-The new entity was christened the Sheriff’s Civilian Oversight Commission, or COC, a 9-member body created to “increase transparency and accountability of the LASD,” by “fostering public trust through recommendations,” monitoring problematic LASD policies, and by working with the Office of Inspector General (OIG).”
+The new entity was christened the Sheriff’s Civilian Oversight Commission, or COC, a 9-member body created to “increase transparency and accountability of the LASD,” by “fostering public trust through recommendations,” monitoring problematic LASD policies, and by working with the Office of the Inspector General (OIG).”

 The Alex Villanueva factor